Aleospen/Python-Tusks/README.md

-# PythonProjects for my fucking collegue
+# PythonProjects for my fucking college